OnroerendErfgoed/atramhasis/paper/paper.md

 far and the software itself has no hardcoded limit.
 However, we do feel Atramhasis is not ideal for hosting very large thesauri such as the AAT [@aat].
-Often such a thesaurus defines custom properties or has smaller subgroups to keep the thesarus navigeable.
+Often such a thesaurus defines custom properties or has smaller subgroups to keep the thesarus navigable.
 At Flanders Heritage we have avoided creating heterogenous conceptschemes, opting for conceptschemes with a tight focus.
 Eg. the Flanders Heritage thesaurus has different conceptschemes that each map to an AAT subgroup called a Facet (Styles and Periods, Activities, Materials, Objects).
 While the end result is very